All young people need a constellation of caring adults in their lives to help them realize their dreams.

 Funding will be awarded to 501(c)(3), tax-exempt nonprofits as classified by the Internal Revenue Service, that focus on youth with an emphasis on youth of color.
 Funding is open to nonprofits in the Twin Cities with a focus on programs impacting youth in Minneapolis and St. Paul.

-Grantmaking Process: K-12 Schools and Parents & Caregivers
+Grantmaking Process: Parents & Caregivers